VI

 surgery" on this New Zeeland Maori face.

-"To seduce or frighten" appears like the survival strategy of homo
+"To seduce or frighten" appears like the survival

 sapiens,